The Snow Mountain Story - Brahmatal Trek

 We reached the base camp of Trek the Himalayas the night before, and I vividly remember the chills I felt when I got down from the car.
 I literally felt the cold in my bones, and I was shivering so badly that I could not keep still.
 All my confidence about facing the cold was swept away in just a couple of minutes after landing my feet here (we Mumbaikars are awfully overconfident).

-The next morning here was just soooo blissful (one of the best sunrises I have ever seen in my life), and we forgot that we had a trek to pack for.
+The next morning it was just so blissful (one of the best sunrises I have ever seen in my life), and we forgot that we had a trek to pack for.
 We were obviously late because of all that sunrise and morning mountains, and as if that weren’t enough, it started snowing—the first snow of the season and probably my life.

 One of the hardest nights that I spent in the mountains—so many layers of clothes, padded jackets, and a sleeping bag—all failed in front of the cold waves of the dark night.
 The temperature had almost reached -15C, and we were so helpless that all we could do was just lie there, feeling nothing but numbness.
 I still remember talking to my friend when we were both acting dead.